kolbeyang/CSCI620_Group04/README.md

 ## Installation
 - download the project code
 - install the dependencies
+- Run any of the files
+    - genres.py
+    - title_ocur.py
-- run main.py
+    - by_year.py
-- input username as 'root'
-- input password as 'groupproject'
 - visualizations will appear

 ## What's been done